frenchie68/Z79Forth/SW/examples/README.txt

 				the archives of "Forth Dimension" that can be reached at http://forth.org/fd/FDcover.html
 				The code has to be sourced from the console.

+fsh.4th		Francois Laagel	An alternative interpreter based on Peter
+				Jakacki's Tachyon Forth "COMPEX CLI" concept.
+				After INTERP is invoked, one will enter a subshell which allows the user to invoke constructs that are normally available in
+				compilation mode only, loops and conditionals
+				fall under this category.
+Return stack contents may also be accessed interactively.
+The feature supports input spread across multiple lines.
+				However, please be aware that this shell will be aborted on the the first error encountered.
+				WARNING: INTERP has to be invoked on a single command line, words following it will be ignored.
+The code has to be sourced from the console.

 hanoi.4th	Peter Midnight	The classic towers of Hanoi recursion demo.
 				This also comes from the archives of "Forth